giorgiobini/RIME/README.md

 - **`plots/`**  A directory containing PNG files, each representing a heatmap of RIMEfull scores for a specific target-query pair.

 ⏱️ *Runtime estimate:* Running RIME on a single query–target FASTA pair typically requires about **5 minutes** on a standard computer.
+📂 You can find an example of input and output files in `/dataset/example/`.

 ### Note:
 - The **25B multi-species NT model** (~10GB) will be **downloaded automatically** the first time you run `download_embeddings.py`.
 It will be stored in `./NT_dependencies/checkpoints/`.